hawku/TabletDriver/README.md

 This is a my modified version of hawku's tablet driver.
-I've added new smoothing algorithm.
+Comparison with original, added:
+* Antichatter
+* Prediction
+* Mouse Wheel

 ## Download
 ### https://github.com/Devocub/TabletDriver/releases
 ### Installing
-1) If you have already Driver installed just: close it, and unzip new version with replacing files.
+1) If you have already Driver installed just: **close it, and unzip new version with replacing files**.
 Your config will be preserved.
+Same for updating.

-If you have not installed the driver then: install hawku's latest version (https://github.com/hawku/TabletDriver) and go to step 1.
+If you have not installed the driver then: follow instructions here: https://github.com/Devocub/TabletDriver#installation and after return to step 1.
 My version based on 0.1.5 version of driver.

 _____